From A Wiki of Ice and Fire

 A Game of Thrones

 Lysa Arryn reports to her sister Catelyn Stark that Pycelle was helpless in saving the life of Lord Jon Arryn.
 Pycelle attends Lord Eddard Stark in the first meeting of the small council upon his arrival from Winterfell to take up the role of the King's Hand.
-When Eddard makes enquires about the death of Jon Arryn, Pycelle states that, from his experience, Jon's illness seemed suspicious.
+When Eddard makes enquires about the death of Jon Arryn, Pycelle states that, from his experience, Jon's illness did not seem suspicious.
 When confronted with Lady Lysa's accusations that poison was the culprit, he points the finger of suspicion on Varys.

 After Eddard Stark is injured in a street fight with Ser Jaime Lannister, Pycelle tasks himself with maintaining Eddard's healing.
 When it was discovered Gregor Clegane had led raids into the Riverlands, burning several villages, Pycelle tries to delay any action taken against Tywin Lannister.
 Eddard becomes more and more convinced that Pycelle is the Queen's creature.